Pet Dental Care

 How can you maintain a healthy oral cavity in your pet?

 Your pet’s teeth and gums should be checked at least once a year by your veterinarian in order to look for early signs of problems and to maintain your pet’s healthy mouth.
 Go earlier if you observe any signs of dental issues, such as bad breath, broken or loose teeth, or a change in your pet’s eating habits like abnormal chewing, drooling, or dropping of food.
 Be careful when checking your pet’s mouth, as a pet in distress or fear can bite.

 How does the veterinarian clean your pet’s teeth?

-A veterinarian can perform dental procedures of examining, cleaning, and extracting teeth.
+A veterinarian can perform dental procedures for examining, cleaning, and extracting teeth.
 Veterinary technicians, under the supervision of the veterinarian, may also perform dental procedures for cleaning and polishing.
-Similarly to what you experience during your visit to the dentist, a veterinarian will evaluate your pet’s oral health; x-rays may be taken to check on the health of jaw and the teeth roots below the gumline.
+Similarly to what you experience during your visit to the dentist, a veterinarian will evaluate your pet’s oral health; x-rays may be taken to check on the health of the jaw and the teeth roots below the gumline.
 Your pet’s dental evaluation and cleaning, which includes scaling and polishing, are performed under anesthesia.
 This ensures the safety and comfort of your pet, providing a stress-free environment.
 Blood tests to check your pet’s liver and kidney values will be performed before any anesthesia is administered, to ensure the highest safety margins.

 What can you do at home to maintain your pet’s healthy mouth?

 Regularly brushing your pet’s teeth is the single most effective way of maintaining your pet’s oral health.
 Just as in humans, teeth brushing removes residual food from the mouth and helps to reduce plaque buildup.
 Dogs are more accepting of this procedure, while cats tend to resist it.
 Ask your Veterinarian for training on the correct method of cleaning teeth.
 Be patient with your pet, and be sure to reward him or her afterward with a healthy treat and lots of affection.
 Special prescription diets geared toward keeping teeth clean are available, as are a variety of dental treats.
 Ask our doctors or staff to show you some options.